How to Submit a Check Deposit Request

-- Delivery method - Each deposit includes mail delivery using USPS First-Class Mail which does not include tracking.
-If you wish to use other delivery options here are a few examples, extra fees will apply:
+- Delivery method - Each deposit includes mail delivery using USPS First-Class with tracking.
+We do not support mailing deposits via non-trackable methods.
+If you wish to use other delivery options, please include it in your request.
+Extra fees will apply.
+Here are a few examples:

 - USPS Priority Mail -- Delivery is faster (2-3 business days) and comes with tracking.